sonata-project/SonataPageBundle/Resources/doc/reference/advanced_configuration.rst

     sonata_page:
         multisite: host # or host_with_path # the last one requires an altered app*.php file
+        use_streamed_response: true # set the value to false in debug mode or if the reverse proxy does not handle streamed response
         ignore_route_patterns:
             - ^(.*)admin(.*)   # ignore admin route, ie route containing 'admin'
             - ^_(.*)           # ignore symfony routes